maxplomer/interview_coding_challenges/factorial_trailing_zeros/README.md

     55 = 5 * 11
     60 = 5 * 12

-a total of 14 - 5's can be factored out, resulting in 14 trailing zeros
+A total of 14 - 5's can be factored out, resulting in 14 trailing zeros

 **Final example to fully illustrate why algorithm works**